raghav20397/OptionsTradingStrategy/README.md

 # OptionsTradingStrategy
- Implementation of new options trading straegy using momentum based indicators
+ Implementation of new options trading strategy using momentum based indicators.